yasminsuellen/python-learning-projects/README.md

 To run these scripts on your local machine, you'll need Python installed.
 You can download it from [python.org](https://www.python.org/).

 ## Usage
+1. Clone the repository to your local machine.
-Navigate to the directory of the project you want to run and execute the script using Python.
+2. Navigate to the directory where the script you want to run is located.
+3. Execute the script using Python.